URM86/URM86/README.md

 ---
 ### 📌 About Me:

 🔍 During my undergraduate studies, I focused on Cartography and Remote Sensing.
-In my Master's degree, I specialized in Hydrology and Numerical Modeling (both Atmospheric and Hydrological).
+In my Master's degree, I focused on Hydrology and Numerical Modeling (both Atmospheric and Hydrological).

 🎯 In my free time, I love reading books on Brazilian mythology and history, learning about financial markets, playing the ukulele, training in Muay Thai, playing video games, going for walks, and listening to classical music.